Operation Big Bang

 Operation Big Bang or British Bang was the explosive destruction of bunkers and other military installations on the island of Heligoland.
 The explosion used 7400 tons (6700 metric tons) of surplus World War II ammunition, which was placed in various locations around the island and detonated at 1 p.m. on 18 April 1947 by the Royal Navy.
-The energy released was 1.3×1013 J, or about 3.2 kilotons of TNT equivalent making it the largest artificial non-nuclear explosion at that time.
+The energy released was 13 terajoule, or about 3.2 kilotons of TNT equivalent making it the largest artificial non-nuclear explosion at that time.
 The objective of the blast was to destroy the bunkers and military installations on the North Sea island of Heligoland, but due to the enormous amount of explosives it was foreseen that the entire island might be destroyed.
 The porous sandstone that makes up the island allowed the blast wave to escape so only the southern tip of the island was destroyed, but there was considerable damage to the northern tip.

 Background

-Because of its location in the centre of the German Bight, near the mouths of the Weser, the Elbe, and the Kiel Canal, the waters around the island of Heligoland were the scene of four naval battles in 1849, 1864, 1914, and 1917.
+Because of its location in the centre of the German Bight, near the mouths of the Weser, the Elbe, and the Kiel Canal, the waters around the island of Heligoland were the scene of four naval battles in 1849, 1864, 1914, 1917 and one air battle in 1939.
 In 1807, the United Kingdom occupied the island, which had previously belonged to Denmark.
 In 1890, in the so-called Heligoland-Zanzibar Treaty, the German Empire exchanged German territorial claims in Africa for the island of Heligoland in order to develop it into a naval fortress and later a naval base.
 According to the provisions of the Treaty of Versailles, Article 115, the fortress was to be destroyed after the First World War.
 The work lasted from 1920 to 1922, but was not as thorough as originally envisaged; the basic structure was preserved.
 During the Nazi period (1938), the never-completed "Project Lobster Claw" (Projekt Hummerschere) was started to make the island a military counterweight to the British naval base in Scapa Flow.
 After the end of World War II, the island was in the British occupation zone in Germany and served as a blasting and training ground between 1945 and 1952.